peterwilsoncc/doitlive.peterwilson.cc/plugins/jetpack/readme.txt

 * Get detailed insights on the referrers that bring traffic to your site.
 * Discover what countries your visitors are coming from.
 * Measure link clicks, video plays, and file downloads within your site.

+= WRITE SMARTER, NOT HARDER. =
+Experience the ease of crafting professional content with intuitive and powerful AI.
+Jetpack AI Assistant effortlessly integrates with your WordPress editor, offering an intuitive interface to interact with AI.
+This powerful block lets you generate diverse content at your command, significantly reducing the time and effort required in content creation.

+Simply provide a prompt, and watch as Jetpack AI Assistant crafts compelling blog posts, detailed pages, structured lists, and comprehensive tables - all tailored to your needs.

+* Harness AI power directly from your editor.
+* Unlock high-quality, tailored content at your command.
+* Maintain professional standards with ease.
+* AI-powered translations across numerous languages at your fingertips, breaking down language barriers.

 = PROMOTE YOUR CONTENT EASILY WITH JETPACK BLAZE = Find new fans by promoting your posts and pages across millions of sites in the WordPress.com and Tumblr ad network.